ideo2004-afk/Bili_BookTranslater/README.md

     *   Automatically adjusts the amount of text sent to AI based on the selected model for the best balance of speed and quality.
 *   **Request Interval**:
     *   Fixed safety intervals to prevent API blocking (Rate Limit), ensuring stability for long translation tasks.
-*   **Context**:
-    *   *Note: Enabling context often consumes massive amounts of tokens and induces hallucinations.
-This option is disabled and removed in the current version to ensure accuracy.*

 ---